Poison-splat: Computation Cost Attack on 3D Gaussian Splatting: Acknowledgement

 We sincerely thank Xuanyu Yi (NTU), Xinjie Zhang (HKUST), Jiaqi Ma (WHU) and Shizun Wang (NUS) for their helpful discussions.

 The Appendix is organized as follows: Section~\ref{sec:relatedworks} discusses related works; Section~\ref{sec:background3dgs} provides a formal and comprehensive description of 3D Gaussian Splatting training.
+Section~\ref{sec:threat_model} explicitly describes the threat model in this paper, aiming to provide readers with a clearer understanding.
 Section~\ref{sec:exp-long} offers the full results of experiments mentioned in the main paper, presented here due to page constraints.
 Section~\ref{sec:notations} lists all the notations used throughout the paper.
 Section~\ref{sec:visualizations} presents examples of attacker-crafted poisoned images and the corresponding reconstructions from victim models trained with those images.
+Section~\ref{sec:ptb_range} reports the attack performance under various levels of perturbation intensity, ranging from $\epsilon=8/255$ to $\epsilon=24/255$.
+Section~\ref{sec:poison_ratio} studies how effective the Poison-Splat attack will be if the poison ratio is not 100\%.
+Section~\ref{sec:dfs_threshold} shows the defensive threshold of limiting Gaussian numbers and discuss the difficulty of setting a uniform defense threshold.
+Section~\ref{sec:smooth_dfs} discusses another potential defense: image smoothing as a pre-processing, and shows that it is not an ideal defense in terms of keeping reconstruction quality.
+Section~\ref{sec:time_efficiency} reports and analyzes the time complexity of Poison-Splat attack.